 During his short exile from Revolutionary France, a famously corrupt former French Foreign Minister, Talleyrand, glimpsed the ex-US Treasury Secretary, Alexander Hamilton, working by candlelight late at night.
 Talleyrand couldn’t comprehend why a former cabinet secretary, a finance secretary no less, had to work at all after almost six years in government.

 Despite his remarkable achievements, I’ve found that many Article V COS opponents unjustly vilify the man who, while impoverishing himself and family through government service, enriched his nation.
-The often unhinged hostility of these people and others are only surpassed by contemporary Trump Derangement Syndrome.
+The often unhinged hostility of these people and others is only surpassed by contemporary Trump Derangement Syndrome.

 Alexander Hamilton was born in 1757 on Nevis, a speck of an island in the Caribbean Sea.
 As opposed to the orderly New England villages of other Founders and Framers, Hamilton saw in the trading center of Nevis the worst of man’s proclivities.
 From pirates and crime to auctions in which he witnessed the branding of slaves, one historian, Ron Chernow described Nevis as a “tropical hellhole of dissipated whites and fractious slaves.
 Early on, a merchant recognized Hamilton’s intelligence and entrusted him at fourteen years of age to clerk his business, in which he excelled.
 These early lessons in man’s nature, slavery, and business would serve Hamilton well.